Jesse "Bruce" Nicklow, Jr. was born on May 24, 1856, the son of Jesse B. and Julia Ann (Ream) Nicklow Sr.

 Great-grandson Victor Stanley Glowacki III was united in matrimony with Melissa.

 Son James "Whitey" Nicklow (1925-2014) was born in about 1925 in Bullskin Township, Fayette County.
-He served in the U.S. Army during World War II with deployment in Europe.
+He served in the U.S. Army during World War II with deployment in Englad with an anti-aircraft unit.
 Upon his return home, he accepted a position with United Refrigerator Manufacturing Company.
 In March 1947, he entered into the bonds of wedlock with Lois Jean Barkley ( ? - ? ), daughter of Earl and Luella Jane (Sumner) Barkley of Mill Run, Fayette County.
 The ceremony was held in the parsonage of the Scottdale Evangelical United Brethren Church, led by Rev. W.S.
 Harr, with James' sister Jean as the only attendant.
 In announcing the marriage, the Connellsville Daily Courier reported that Lois Jean "was attired in a poudre blue suit with which she wore black accessories and a cosage of beautiful gardenias."
 Their marital union endured for an extraordinary 67 years.
 Together, they produced a family of nine -- James Nicklow, Tonyia Campbell, Johnny Alvin Nicklow, Alrene Smith, Patrick Nicklow, David Nicklow, Tina Cooper, Joseph Nicklow and Donald "Nick" Nicklow.
 Prior to marriage, Lois Jean had worked at Anchor Hocking Glass Corporation in South Connellsville.
 During the early 1960s, the couple dwelled in Pennsville, where James earned a living with the Baltimore and Ohio Railroad.
 Later, by 1977, they had relocated to Pontiac, MI, where they put down stakes for good.
 There, he was employed for many years by General Motors Corporation.
 James held a membership in the Veterans of Foreign Wars and American Legion.
 He collected golf balls, went deer hunting, hiked on Bald Mountain and scoured resale shops.
 They also enjoyed having an honorary daughter, Sharon Marshall.
 At the age of 89, James was swept away by the angels on Sept.
 19, 2014.
 Burial of the remains was in Ottawa Park Cemetery, with an obituary printed in the Oakland (MI) Press.

 Daughter Jean Nicklow (1927-2013) was born on Jan.
 28, 1927 in Connellsville.
 In young womanhood she worked at the G.C.
 Murphy Company store locally.
 When she was 20 years of age, on Sept.
 24, 1947, she was joined in wedlock with World War II Army veteran Ralph J. Pastore Sr. (Aug.
 13, 1927-1999), son of Angelo and Marie (Tasso) Pastore of 114 North 11th Street on Connellsville's South Side.
 Their nuptials were made in the rectory of St. Rita's Roman Catholic Church, celebrated by assistant pastor Rev. Fr.
 Renato Rianni.
 The Connellsville Daily Courier announced the marriage, saying the bride wore a "poudre blue suit with black accessories" and carried a corsage "of gardenias and red roses" and that the happy event was "marked by quiet simplicity."
 At the time of their marriage, Ralph was employed by Connellsville Sportswear Company.
 The pair bore a son and a daughter, Ralph J. Pastore Jr. and Mary Ellen Philburn.
 For years, the Pastores lived in Connellsville.
 Jean earned income as a seamstress for Connellsville Sportswear, and retired from the company.
 She held a membership in St. Rita Roman Catholic Church.
 Sadly, Ralph died at the age of 71 on April 7, 1999.
 Jean endured for another 14 years.
 At the age of 86, on May 25, 2013, she passed away in Mt.
 Macrina Care Home in nearby Uniontown.
 A prayer service was held by Rev. Gerry Juarez, with burial following in St. Rita Cemetery.
 The Daily Courier published an obituary.
 Ralph was deceased by 2019.